 Menopause marks the official end of a woman’s fertility.
 In the United States, the average age of menopause is 51, but the process begins several years earlier with perimenopausal symptoms such as vaginal dryness and hot flashes.
 Trust expert urogynecologist Dionysios Veronikis, MD, to help you navigate this change and manage any uncomfortable symptoms.
-Women in St. Louis can find her at the Center for Urogynecology and Pelvic Reconstructive Surgery.
+Women in St. Louis can find her at the Center for Vaginal Surgery and Urogynecology.
 Call the office or schedule an appointment online to discuss menopause management.

 Menopause is diagnosed when you’ve gone a full year since your last period.
 Menopause is a natural result of aging but can happen earlier in life due to a hysterectomy or cancer treatment.